bmvandoren/Nighthawk/instructions/feedback/model_feedback_audacity.md

 ## Step 5: Export the `Feedback` label track

-Once you are finished reviewing a file, make export the `Feedback` label track with your selections.
+Once you are finished reviewing a file, export the `Feedback` label track with your selections.
 Make sure to close the Nighthawk detection track first.
 Then, choose File -\> Export -\> Export Labels....
 The suggested name should be `Feedback.txt`.
 (If it isn't, you may have forgotten to close the Nighthawk predictions track.)
 Pick an informative name (e.g. in our case `test3_audacity_feedback.txt`) and save the file.

 ## Step 6.
 Record metadata in a .yml file, and run `prep_nighthawk` to compile feedback files.